BoPDA1607/Team-EcoByte-Data-Driven/README.md

 4. Open the Notebook named "PreprocessingData.ipynb", change /Data to your directory and Run.

-5. Open the Notebook named "PipelineTemplate.ipynb", change /Data to your directory and Run.
+5. Open the Notebook named "PipelineModels.ipynb", change /Data to your directory and Run.

 6. Check your directory